tkeemon/edx-documentation/en_us/students/source/SFD_your_information.rst

   cannot see your full name.
 * **Email Address**: The email address you use to sign in to edX.
 You may receive communications from edX and your courses at this address.
 * **Password**: Your password on edx.org.
-To reset your password, click **Reset Password**.
+To reset your password, select **Reset Password**.
 EdX then sends a message to the email address in the **Email Address** field.
-You click the link in the message to finish resetting your password.
+You select the link in the message to finish resetting your password.
 * **Language**: The language that the edX site uses during your visits.
 The edX site is currently available in a limited number of languages.